Pretty Little Liars (novel series): Characters

 The series has many characters, most of them recurring.
 The main characters are:

 Spencer Hastings: Spencer is a headstrong, intelligent, overachieving girl who comes from the wealthy Hastings family and is forced into winning everything.
 She has wavy blonde hair and wears preppy outfits when not in sports clothes.

 Hanna Marin: Hanna is self-absorbed, popularity obsessed, strong, and the "it-girl" of the group following Alison's disappearance.
-She suffers from an eating disorder which Alison taunts her for.
+She has an eating disorder which Alison taunts her for.
 She is Jewish, and has long dark brown hair she often dyes auburn.

 Aria Montgomery: Aria is a quirky and artsy girl who, at the beginning of the books, is trying to find herself.
 She is very tall and pale with dark black hair that she occasionally highlights.

 Emily Fields: Emily is considered the jock of the group, being a physical, loyal girl who struggles with her sexuality.
 Near the end of the series she also struggles with depression and suicidal thoughts.
 Emily is Catholic and described with red hair and a muscular frame.

 Alison DiLaurentis: Alison is the former "Queen Bee" of her clique, consisting of Spencer, Hanna, Aria and Emily.
 It is later revealed that the Alison the girls thought they knew was her twin sister, Courtney.
 "Real Ali" was friends with Naomi Zeigler and Riley Wolfe up until the sixth grade, when Courtney took her place.
 Ali was supposedly killed at the beginning of the series; however, she is revealed to have been alive and their tormentor, "A".
 "A" sought revenge for being mistaken as her twin sister Courtney and being sent the Preserve at Addison-Stevens, a facility for mentally ill patients, which she believed was the Liars' fault.

 Her identical twin sister, Courtney DiLaurentis, debuted in Wanted after the TV show began in 2010.
 She has an older brother, Jason DiLaurentis, and her half-sisters are Melissa and Spencer Hastings.